iotaledger/documentation/channels/0.1/introduction/get-started.md

 # Get started with Channels

-**This tutorial guides you through the process of publishing a message to a new channel.
+**This tutorial guides you through the process of publishing a signed  message to a new channel.
 At the end of the tutorial, you will have an understanding of how Channels work and how you can use it to create your own applications.**

 ![Announce workflow](../images/workflow.png)